isntlee/Sagacity/README.md

 - This is the *Show Sagas* page or the *My Sagas* page, all entries are listed by date added, this criteria changed by selecting sort-by options.

 **Search**
-- Easily accessible search function, searches through the full collection based on title word choice.
+- Easily accessible search function, searches through the full collection based on title word-choice.

 **Add Entry**
 - Create or add a new entry/saga.
 There are several required conditions to meet to add an entry such as title, tagline, image, etc, etc.